rilgrande/EM622---4/README.md

 (1) Download “olympic_athletes-wrangled.csv”.
 Spend some time understanding the dataset and perform necessary data cleaning.
 See lines 18-23

 (2) Find the number of gold medals for each host country since 2000.
-Hint: either using data frame or table is acceptable.
+Using data frame or table is acceptable.
 See lines 26-55

 (3) See lines 58-94